Athlete's Body Marks: How to Fade Friction Spots, Chafing Marks & Sports Scars

 Post-Workout Treatment

 Don't sit in sweaty clothes.
 Sweat is salty and irritating to friction-damaged skin.
-Shower as soon as possible after training.
+Shower as soon as you can after training.

 Step 2: Gentle Cleanse

-Use turmeric-based cleanser on friction-prone areas.
-Massage gently for 30-60 seconds to deposit anti-inflammatory ingredients.
+Use a turmeric-based cleanser on friction areas.
+Massage gently for 30-60 seconds.

 Step 3: Treatment Application

 Apply brightening serum to dark mark areas while skin is slightly damp.
-Let absorb 1-2 minutes.
+Let it absorb for 1-2 minutes.

 Step 4: Moisturize

-Apply a lightweight, non-comedogenic moisturizer.
-Hydrated skin has better barrier function and heals faster.
+Apply a lightweight moisturizer.
+Hydrated skin has a better barrier and heals faster.

 Step 5: SPF for Outdoor Athletes

 If training outdoors, apply SPF 30+ to friction areas that will be exposed.
-UV exposure darkens PIH significantly.
+UV darkens existing marks significantly.

 Evening Treatment (Non-Workout Days or PM)